pwoolvett/python_template/{{ cookiecutter.slug_name }}/README.rst

    - might use docker-compose
    - run with pytest

-+ User stories testing with behave and docker-compose:
++ [DISABLED BY DEFAULT] User stories testing with behave and docker-compose:

    - located in tests/features
    - might use docker-compose
    - run with behave

++ Coverage reports:

+   - located in `coverage.unit.xml` and `coverage.integration.xml`

++ Documentation:

+   - Builds using sphinx
+   - Source located at `docs/source`
+   - Output located at `docs/build`

 Contribute
 ----------